opennode/waldur-zabbix/docs/api.rst

 - ?to=timestamp (default: now, example: 1415912625)
 - ?datapoints=how many data points have to be in answer(default: 6)

-Response is list of datapoint, each of which is dictionary with following fields: 'from', 'to', 'value'.
-Datapoints are sorted in descending time order.
-Values are converted from bytes to megabytes.
+Response is list of datapoint, each of which is dictionary with following fields:
+- 'from' and 'to' - timestamps; datapoints are sorted in descending time order;
+- 'value' - values are converted from bytes to megabytes, if possible;
+- 'item' - name of host template item.

 Example response: